-Rich Holly holds the position of Executive Director for the Arts at NC State University.
-Prior to his appointment at NC State, Rich served as the Dean of the College of Visual and Performing Arts at Northern Illinois University where he was also a Professor of Percussion for 32 years.
+From 2015 – 2023, Rich was the Executive Director for the Arts at NC State University.
+Prior to his appointment at NC State, Rich served as the Dean of the College of Visual and Performing Arts at Northern Illinois University, where he was also Professor of Percussion for 32 years.
 Rich began his career in higher education as the Director of Percussion and Jazz at Western Colorado University.